dstrekelj/hxp-Dots/README.md

-# hxp-Dots
+# hxp-Dots v0.9.0

 ## About
 Leap across incoming dots to survive and attain the high score.
-Written in Haxe 3.1.1 using the HaxePunk 2.5.2 library.
+Written in Haxe 3.1.1 using HaxePunk 2.5.2.

+To play the game on Linux or Mac, compile the sources.
 Library versions are as follows:
 * haxelib_client: 3.1.0-rc.4
 * HaxePunk: 2.5.2
 * hxcpp: 3.1.30